 Meanwhile, installing to your Production Org means that you can have an actual impact and real drive of your organization data.
 Many Salesforce Apps offer free trials for 7, 14 or 30 days.
 After that trial period, you will not have access to those apps anymore.
 But no worries, if you want to give it another try or decide to purchase, you should contact that app provider (known as Salesforce ISV Partner).
 They are always happy to help you!

 During the installation process, you’ll be given the option of making the app available to all users, some users, or just admins.
 If you make the app only visible to admins, you can make it available to other profiles later.

 4. What to do to get the app to function properly?

-Some of our customer once said that their employees could not access to the app nor see some functionalities.
+Some of our customers once said that their employees could not access the app nor see some functionalities.
 After a while, we figured out that their SF admin did not grant access to site-wide or specific users.
 Again, permission set is important.
-Besides, for some paid app, user license or site-wide license are also worth taking into consideration.
+Besides, for some paid apps, user license or site-wide license is also worth taking into consideration.

 5. Paid or free Salesforce Apps?

 Considering your needs and long-term benefits, we think that there is always a cost for everything.
 Small business with a lean team may take huge advantage of free apps.
 Meanwhile, medium and large sized organization usually go with paid Salesforce apps.
 It is obvious that paid apps will offer a more secure service, support and constant development during the subscription.
 Custom development is also available for huge investment.

 Try Meeting Assistant for free now!